s-oneill/thread-images/README.md

 thread-images
 =============

-Automated image grabber for 4/8/Lain/chan threads.
-Places all images of a thread into a given directory.
+Automated image grabber for imageboard threads.
+It places all images of a thread into a given directory with no duplicates.

 ### Install